agektmr/ProjectTabManager/README.md

+<strong>Important: the latest version of Project Tab Manager is a quick fix for the problem not being able to run this app on Chrome 80 and later.
+The author knows that there are number of issues to fix, but please be patient until they are fixed.
+Feel free to contact [the author](mailto:agektmr@gmail.com) if you feel strongly about any issues.</strong>

 Project Tab Manager is an extension for Google Chrome that helps you focus on a single project.
 It preserves each windows as projects, not only you can restore them anytime, you can synchronize projects across different devices using same Chrome profile.

 ## Getting Started